 8. Give Experiences in Order to Finish Christmas Shopping Early

-Buying things requires wrapping and storage, which take up space and time in the Christmas season.
+Buying things requires wrapping and storage, which take up space and time during the Christmas season.
 Consider giving the gift of experiences that provide shared memories and do not require additional tape, bows, or back-of-the-closet hiding places until Christmas Day.

 9. Be Honest With Yourself.